 But what kind of distance is this?

-It is the distance between not being what you truly are and what you truly are within.
+It is the distance between not being what you truly are from afar and what you truly are within.
 It is this distance that stupefies me - stupet myself - and this recognition happens through that sentiment we call poetry.
 Poetry is first of all the presence of a feeling of stupor; only if you stupes - if you are struck, astonished -can you feel that sentiment.

 The reason why I can compose poems is that stupeo: I look upon myself and I recognise myself.
 Without this self‑recognition, I would not be able to feel poetry, because poetry is born from stupor.

-A nihilistic child does not exist, because he has only just been born, and this means that he still possesses the same essence or presence that generated him - the first ἦθος [2].
+A nihilistic child does not exist, because he has only just been born, and this means that he still possesses the same essence or presence (light) that generated him - the first ἦθος [2].

 ----------------------------